Salt In Humidifier – Why And Should You?

 Adding Too Much Salt To Your Humidifier

-As the saying goes, “too much of a good thing can be bad.”
+As the saying goes, “Too much of a good thing can be bad.”
 Overdoing it with salt in your humidifier can cause some issues, including:

 1. Damage to the humidifier: Adding excessive salt to your humidifier can lead to buildup, clogging, and corrosion, ultimately shortening the life of your device.